h2oai/h2o-3/h2o-docs/src/product/tutorials/datascience/DataScienceH2O-Dev.md

 - **distribution**: Select the loss function.
 The options are auto, bernoulli, multinomial, gaussian, poisson, gamma, or tweedie.

+- **sample_rate**: Specify the row sampling rate (x-axis).
+The range is 0.0 to 1.0.
+Higher values may improve training accuracy.
+Test accuracy improves when either columns or rows are sampled.
+For details, refer to "Stochastic Gradient Boosting" ([Friedman, 1999](https://statweb.stanford.edu/~jhf/ftp/stobst.pdf)).

+- **col\_sample_rate**: Specify the column sampling rate (y-axis).
+The range is 0.0 to 1.0.
+Higher values may improve training accuracy.
+Test accuracy improves when either columns or rows are sampled.
+For details, refer to "Stochastic Gradient Boosting" ([Friedman, 1999](https://statweb.stanford.edu/~jhf/ftp/stobst.pdf)).

 - **tweedie_power**: (Only applicable if *Tweedie* is selected for **family**) Specify the Tweedie power.
 The range is from 1 to 2.
 For a normal distribution, enter `0`.
 For Poisson distribution, enter `1`.
 For a gamma distribution, enter `2`.
 For a compound Poisson-gamma distribution, enter a value greater than 1 but less than 2.
 For more information, refer to [Tweedie distribution](https://en.wikipedia.org/wiki/Tweedie_distribution).

 - **score\_each\_iteration**: (Optional) Check this checkbox to score during each iteration of the model training.